MC Open Faculty

 course materials and by providing clear paths to degree completion.

-Its goal is to raise awareness about free and open educational opportunities that exist for everyone, everywhere, right now.
+The goal of Open Education Week is to raise awareness about free and open educational opportunities that exist for everyone, everywhere, right now.
 Montgomery College wants to highlight how open education can help people meet their goals in education, whether that’s to develop skills and knowledge for work, supporting formal studies, learning something new for personal interest, or looking for additional teaching resources.

 Types of open educational resources include: full courses, course materials, modules, learning objects, open textbooks, openly licensed (often streamed) videos, tests, software, animations, and other tools, materials, or techniques used to support access to knowledge.
 MERLOT (Multimedia Education Resource for Learning and Online Teaching) recognizes many other content types such as Assessment Tool, Assignment, Case Study, Drill and Practice, ePortfolio, and Workshop and Training Material.